Tuesday, July 23, 2013

 I know, I know, they're kinda out of style, but I still have a soft spot for them.
 I also really like loose tank tops.
 And of course flouncy dresses and skirts, haha.
 I really love navy blue, and cream.

 Ashlee: I'm not involved in my local LGBT community, as there isn't really a community where I live right now.
-Although I'm moving to a bigger city this fall, and plan to be involved there.
-I'm very involved in online petitions and such though, which I believe is really important too.
+Although I'm moving to a bigger city this fall and plan to be involved there, I'm eager to connect with others who share similar experiences.
+I believe that being part of a community can be incredibly empowering and affirming.
+In the meantime, I'm very involved in online petitions and advocacy work, which I believe is important too.
+It's essential to use our voices to support and uplift one another, even if it's through digital platforms until I can engage more locally.
+Building connections, whether online or in person, can help create a stronger sense of belonging and support for everyone in the LGBT community.

 Ashlee: I completely intend to have a wife and kids some day.
 It's very important to me.
 I haven't dated before actually, as I wasn't able to be who I am before a few years ago.
 But I very much am looking for love, and want to be loved in return.
 And I'd really like to adopt, and be a mom.

-Discrimination and hate is very scary, but I would say its more important to be yourself, and not let anyone tell you different.
-You've hot to be yourself, but also when it's the most comfortable and safe.
+Discrimination and hate are very scary, but I would say it's more important to be yourself and not let anyone tell you differently.
+You've got to be yourself, but also when it's the most comfortable and safe.
+Surrounding yourself with supportive friends and allies can make a huge difference in your journey.

 Ashlee: Next step for me is going to school, and then hopefully becoming a television producer.
 Transition wise, I'm going to be starting electrolysis on preparation for surgery.